Bernard King: New Jersey Nets

 In 1977–78, his rookie season, King set a New Jersey Nets franchise record for most points scored in a season with 1,909, at 24.2 points per game.
+For his efforts, he was named to the NBA all-rookie first team and placed third in NBA Rookie of the Year voting, behind Walter Davis and Marques Johnson.
 He would surpass this record with his 2,027-point season in 1983–84, earning the first of his back-to-back All-NBA First Team selections.

 Utah Jazz

 King played for the Utah Jazz in the 1979–80 season and averaged 9.3 points per game in 19 games.

 Golden State Warriors

 The Jazz traded King to the Golden State Warriors before the 1980–81 season.
 Over two years, he averaged 21.9 points per game, in his first year playing alongside players such as 1980 NBA All-Star World B. Free, Joe Barry Carroll, and Clifford Ray and 23.2 points per game in his second year with the team.
 Just before the start of the 1982–83 season, King was traded to the New York Knicks in exchange for Micheal Ray Richardson.